krasimir/navigo/DOCUMENTATION.md

 * If there is a `popstate` event dispatched (this happens when the user manually changes the browser location by hitting for example the back button)
 * If the `navigate` method is called and `shouldResolve` is not set to `false`

-If there is a matching route you'll get an object of type `Match`.
+If there is a matching route you'll get an object of type [Match](#match).
 If not `resolve` returns `false`.
 When your route gets resolved its handler is called.
-It receives the the same `Match` object.
+It receives the the same [Match](#match) object.
 From that object you can pull the data passed through the URL (if you used a parameterized path) or the GET params set in the URL.

 If you need to see the latest match you can access it via the `lastResolved()` method.